JamBrains/jam-docs/docs/advanced/networking/conn_grid.md

 ---
-id: Connectivity Grid
+id: Block Propagation Grid
-sidebar_label: Connectivity Grid
+sidebar_label: Block Propagation Grid
 sidebar_position: 3
 ---

-Our interpretation of the SNP spec leads to the following connectivity graph.
+Our interpretation of the SNP spec leads to the following grid for block propagation.
 There are three grids;
 previous, current and future validator set.
 As simplification it uses just eight instead of 31 as grid size.
-One validator is selected in red, connecting to its first order peers in red.
-The second order connections are in green.
-The third order connections are all nodes.
+One validator is selected in red, propagating to its first order peers in red.
+The second order propagatings are in green.
+The third order propagatings are all nodes.

 <iframe
   src="https://stackblitz.com/edit/typescript-dm85k5?embed=1&file=index.ts&hideDevTools=1&hideExplorer=1&hideNavigation=1&theme=dark&view=preview"